Frequently Asked Questions

-A. District U-46 will utilize a District Review Team comprised of a District Administrator, a Principal, a Psychologist, a Social Worker and a teacher to determine eligibility for early entrance.
+A. District U-46 will utilize a District Review Team comprised of District Administrators, a Psychologist, a teacher, and additional input as needed to determine eligibility for early entrance.

 Q. Why do children applying for early entrance have to be assessed when other children entering school do not?

 A. Children who turn five or six on or before September 1 are age-eligible according to Illinois state law and therefore entitled to enter kindergarten or first grade respectively.
 A child whose birth date falls between September 1st and December 31st may be considered for early entrance but must meet the district’s criteria that demonstrate the child’s skills are in the superior range of development.

 Q. Is early entrance to the best choice for my child?